piotradamczyk89/JARVAN_API/README.md

-# To install dependency for python lambda use:
+# To install dependency for python lambda layer:

+first move to:

+>cd modules\api\src\lambda_layer_dependencies

+then add desired dependencies to the __requirements.txt__  and run:

-> pip install --platform manylinux2014_x86_64 --implementation cp --only-binary=:all: -r requirements.txt -t python\lib\python3.12\
+> pip install --platform manylinux2014_x86_64 --only-binary=:all: -r requirements.txt -t python\python\lib\python3.12\site-packages

+to install ser api with google use in addition to above:

+> pip install google-search-results -t python\python\lib\python3.12\site-packages

+right now you have to pack folder python by yourself

-# Set an OpenAPI key for windows:
+# Set  keys for windows:

+> set TF_VAR_openAIKey=

-> set TF_VAR_openAIKey=open-api-key
+> set TF_VAR_serpAPIKey=

 # activate Python virtual env